Skip to Content

 5. Choose the best location for planting garlic

-Garlic grows best in loose, well-draining soil.
-Prepare the soil by loosening soil to a depth of several inches.
+• Garlic grows best in loose, well-draining soil.
+Prepare the soil by loosening the soil to a depth of several inches.

-Garlic is a heavy feeder.
+• Garlic is a heavy feeder.
 Amend the planting area with compost and a balanced organic fertilizer.
+This is the one I use on Amazon.

-Plant garlic in wells of fruit trees — may help deter common pests
+• Plant garlic in wells of fruit treeswhich may help deter common pests.

 6. Plant garlic correctly

-Break apart the bulbs, and soak in a solution of fish and kelp fertilizer and baking soda (1 T of each per gallon of water) for at least 8 and up to 24 hours.
+• Break apart the bulbs, and soak in a solution of fish and kelp fertilizer and baking soda (1 T per gallon of water) for at least eight and up to 24 hours.

 7. Care for garlic as it grows

-Cut off flower shoots (scapes) as they emerge to encourage bulb development.
+Cut off flower shoots (scapes) on hard-neck garlic as they emerge to encourage bulb development.

 8. Harvest garlic at the right time

-In the low desert of Arizona, garlic is often ready to harvest during the month of May.
+In the low desert of Arizona, garlic is often ready to harvest during May.

 9. Cure harvested garlic for longer storage